chiarosun/3d_hippocampal_quant_unet/validation_plan.md

 **Intended Use Statement:**
 The HippoCrop_Unet AI algorithm is intended to aid physicians, namely radiologists, by automatic segmentation and quantification of hippocampal tissue in 3-D volume MRI renderings.

-The algorithm is intended to help diagnose and track any progression of Alzheimer's Disease and other forms of Dementia in patients displaying ymptoms of disease, including issues with short and long term memory as well as learning.
+The algorithm is intended to help diagnose and track any progression of Alzheimer's Disease and other forms of Dementia in patients displaying symptoms of disease, including issues with short and long term memory as well as learning.
 Quantification will help guide disease management.

 ### 2. Algorithm Design and Function

-**System Design**
+**System Design:**

 The HippoCrop_Unet is an end-to-end AI system which features a machine learning algorithm that integrates into a clinical-grade viewer and automatically measures hippocampal volumes of new patients, as their studies are committed to the clinical imaging archive.
-An MRI volume will be pushed to Picture Archive and Communication System (PACS) server over Digital Imagining and Communications in Medicine (DICOM) services.
-Each volume will be auto-transferred from the PACS server to an AI server which will screen for volumes designated 'HippoCrop', subsequentially running inference, and returning a results report to the PACS server for viewing through an Open Health Imaging Foundation (OHIF) Viewer.
+An MRI volume will be pushed to a Picture Archive and Communication System (PACS) server over Digital Imaging and Communications in Medicine (DICOM) services.
+Each volume will be auto-transferred from the PACS server to an AI server, which will screen for volumes designated 'HippoCrop', subsequentially running inference, and returning a results report to the PACS server for viewing through an Open Health Imaging Foundation (OHIF) Viewer.

 The OHIF Viewer is a zero-footprint medical image viewer provided by the Open Health Imaging Foundation.
 It is a configurable and extensible progressive web application with out-of-the-box support for image archives which support DICOMweb.
 The PACS server may be simulated with Orthanc, a free, open-source, lightweight DICOM server.